ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Maximum Effect Size:** Screen coverage at the maximum tracked values.
  * **Feather Size:** Feather effect size around the cut-off as fraction of screen.
  * **Smoothing Time:** Smooth out radius over time.

 ---

+## Drag World (VRTK_DragWorld)

+### Overview

+Provides the ability to move, rotate and scale the PlayArea by dragging the world with the controllers.

+**Script Usage:**
+ * Place the `VRTK_DragWorld` script on any active scene GameObject.

+  > If only one controller is being used to track the rotation mechanism, then the rotation will be based on the perpendicual (yaw) axis angular velocity of the tracking controller.
+  > If both controllers are being used to track the rotation mechanism, then the rotation will be based on pushing one controller forward, whilst pulling the other controller backwards.

+### Inspector Parameters

+ * **Movement Activation Button:** The controller button to press to activate the movement mechanism.
+ * **Movement Activation Requirement:** The controller(s) on which the activation button is to be pressed to consider the movement mechanism active.
+ * **Movement Tracking Controller:** The controller(s) on which to track position of to determine if a valid move has taken place.
+ * **Movement Multiplier:** The amount to multply the movement by.
+ * **Movement Position Lock:** The axes to lock to prevent movement across.
+ * **Rotation Activation Button:** The controller button to press to activate the rotation mechanism.
+ * **Rotation Activation Requirement:** The controller(s) on which the activation button is to be pressed to consider the rotation mechanism active.
+ * **Rotation Tracking Controller:** The controller(s) on which to determine how rotation should occur. `BothControllers` requires both controllers to be pushed/pulled to rotate, whereas any other setting will base rotation on the rotation of the activating controller.
+ * **Rotation Multiplier:** The amount to multply the rotation angle by.
+ * **Rotation Activation Threshold:** The threshold the rotation angle has to be above to consider a valid rotation amount.
+ * **Scale Activation Button:** The controller button to press to activate the scale mechanism.
+ * **Scale Activation Requirement:** The controller(s) on which the activation button is to be pressed to consider the scale mechanism active.
+ * **Scale Tracking Controller:** The controller(s) on which to determine how scaling should occur.
+ * **Scale Multiplier:** The amount to multply the scale factor by.
+ * **Scale Activation Threshold:** The threshold the distance between the scale objects has to be above to consider a valid scale operation.
+ * **Minimum Scale:** the minimum scale amount that can be applied.
+ * **Maximum Scale:** the maximum scale amount that can be applied.
+ * **Controlling Transform:** The transform to apply the control mechanisms to.
+If this is left blank then the PlayArea will be controlled.
+ * **Use Offset Transform:** Uses the specified `Offset Transform` when dealing with rotational offsets.
+ * **Offset Transform:** The transform to use when dealing with rotational offsets.
+If this is left blank then the Headset will be used as the offset.

+### Class Variables

+ * `public enum ActivationRequirement` - The controller on which to determine as the activation requirement for the control mechanism.
+   * `LeftControllerOnly` - Only pressing the activation button on the left controller will activate the mechanism, if the right button is held down then the mechanism will not be activated.
+   * `RightControllerOnly` - Only pressing the activation button on the right controller will activate the mechanism, if the left button is held down then the mechanism will not be activated.
+   * `LeftController` - Pressing the activation button on the left controller is all that is required to activate the mechanism.
+   * `RightController` - Pressing the activation button on the right controller is all that is required to activate the mechanism.
+   * `EitherController` - Pressing the activation button on the either controller is all that is required to activate the mechanism.
+   * `BothControllers` - Pressing the activation button on both controllers is required to activate the mechanism.
+ * `public enum TrackingController` - The controllers which to track when performing the mechanism.
+   * `LeftController` - Only track the left controller.
+   * `RightController` - Only track the right controller.
+   * `EitherController` - Track either the left or the right controller.
+   * `BothControllers` - Only track both controllers at the same time.

+---